 If you have older kids and want a more challenging hike that will impress, here are our three faves:

 Don’t hold out for the Matterhorn.
 There are so many mountains and so many spectacular vistas in Switzerland, that you don’t have to go far or spend much to get a fantastic authentic Swiss alp experience.

 How to best use Moms:Tots:Zurich

 Lucky for you, we’ve already done a lot of research on family-friendly hikes.
-We’ve done hundreds hikes, with many successes and some fails.
+We’ve done dozens hikes in Switzerland, with many successes and some fails.
 I write up all the details here so you can maximize the fun and minimize the frustration.